315+ Telescopes Ranked

 Sarblue Mak60 With Freestanding Tripod Telescope: Partially Recommended

-The SarBlue Mak60 is a great telescope, though the ordinary photo tripod it’s sold with is far from a great astronomical mount for the job that I've seen in the price range.
+The SarBlue Mak60 is a great telescope, though the ordinary photo tripod it’s sold with is far from a great astronomical mount for the job.

 Photo of author